-The map presented in Figure 3.2 below shows that Bugesera district is among the districts with a high percentage of the population identified as poor.
-Only Nyarugenge, Kicukiro and Musanze have below 25% of the population classified as poor.
-Bugesera is ranked in the 40-55% interval for population identified as poor (including extreme-poor).
+The map presented in Figure 3.2 below shows that Huye district is among the districts with a high percentage of the population identified as poor (46.6%); it is higher than the national average.
+Only Nyarugenge, Kicukiro, and Musanze have below 25% of population classified as poor; Nyarugenge is ranked second with 10% of the population identified as poor (including extreme-poor).